 Every department has a Key Advisor, who is authorized to request additions, changes or deletions to that department's telecommunications services.

-TNS has a small supply of dedicated conference call phone systems with multiple microphones and speakers available for loan
+Technology Equipment Checkout has a small supply of dedicated conference call phone systems with multiple microphones and speakers available for loan

 If you need telecommunications services and your Key Advisor is out, authorization from Department Deans, Chairs or Directors is acceptable

 If you are the victim of harassing telephone calls, please follow these steps to deal with the problem.